isw-kudos/huddo-docs/docs/boards/howto/attaching-files/index.md

 ### Where are Files Stored?

-Files attached to cards in Huddo Boards Cloud with Auth0, Google, Facebook, LinkedIn authentication providers are stored in <a target="_blank" href="https://cloud.google.com/storage/">Google Cloud Storage</a>
+Files attached to cards in Huddo Boards Cloud with Auth0, Google, Facebook, LinkedIn authentication providers are stored in a [Google Cloud Storage](https://cloud.google.com/storage/){ target=_blank }.

 If you are hosting Huddo Boards yourself then files are stored in the default file storage as defined in your environment.